Congress for Cultural Freedom: Legacy

 In 1967, the organization was renamed the International Association for Cultural Freedom (IACF) and continued to exist with funding from the Ford Foundation.
 It inherited "the remaining magazines and national committees, the practice of international seminars, the regional programs, and the ideal of a worldwide community of intellectuals."
 There was also, until 1970, "some continuity of personnel".

 Under Shepard Stone and Pierre Emmanuel the dominant policy of the new Association shifted from positions held by its predecessor.
 No "public anti-Soviet protests" were issued, "not even in support of the harassed Solzhenitsyn and Sakharov".
 The culmination of this approach was a vast seminar at Princeton on "The United States: Its Problems, Impact, and Image in the World" (December 1968) where unsuccessful attempts were made to engage with the New Left.
 From 1968 onwards national committees and magazines (see CCF/IACF Publications below) shut down one after another.
 In 1977 the Paris office closed and two years later the Association voted to dissolve itself.

 Certain of the publications that began as CCF-supported vehicles secured a readership and ongoing relevance that, with other sources of funding, enabled them to long outlast the parent organisation.
-Encounter continued publishing until 1991, as did Survey, while the Australian Quadrant and the China Quarterly survive to this day.
-While the revelation of CIA funding led to some resignations, notably that of Stephen Spender from Encounter, outside Europe the impact was more dramatic: in Uganda, President Milton Obote had Rajat Neogy, the editor of the flourishing Transition magazine, arrested and imprisoned.
+Encounter continued publishing until 1991, as did Survey, while the Australian Quadrant and the China Quarterly are active as of 2025.
+While the revelation of CIA funding led to some resignations, notably that of Stephen Spender from Encounter, outside Europe the impact was more dramatic.
+In Uganda, President Milton Obote had editor of Transition magazine, Rajat Neogy, arrested and imprisoned.
 After Neogy left Uganda in 1968 the magazine ceased to exist.

 The European Intellectual Mutual Aid Fund (Fondation pour une Entraide Intellectuelle Européenne) set up to support intellectuals in Central Europe, began life as an affiliate of the Congress for Cultural Freedom.
 In 1991 it merged with the Open Society Foundations, set up and supported by financier and philanthropist George Soros.
-The records of the International Association for Cultural Freedom and its predecessor the Congress for Cultural Freedom are today stored at the Library of the University of Chicago in its Special Collections Research Center.
+The records of the International Association for Cultural Freedom and its predecessor the Congress for Cultural Freedom are today stored at the Library of the University of Chicago in its Special Collections Research Center and at the Tamiment Library and Robert F. Wagner Labor Archives at New York University as of 2025.